devDucks/astroarch/README.md

 - Try changing the Wi-Fi frequency of your RPI and your PC from “automatic” to “2.4 GHz.”
 Change the channel if necessary.

 - Try changing your regdomain.
 To configure the regdomain, install wireless-regdb and reboot, then edit the /etc/conf.d/wireless-regdom file and uncomment the appropriate domain by removing the # sign in front of your country code (e.g., US), or add cfg80211.ieee80211_regdom=" your country code" to cmdline.txt.

+- If you are using RealVNC Viewer, set the image quality to high in the options.
+Other values ​​cause CPU issues.

 # Adding swap
 By default astroarch don't have swap, for prevent issues about memory space you can add a swap file and enable it, we will set swappiness to 10 don't use swap file if RAM space is ok.